gdagger/sql-challenge/README.md

 ![Employee ERD](EmployeeSQL/erd_diagram.png)

-Studying this diagram helped me to understand how the information relates to each other and determine the order in which the tables should be created.
+Studying this diagram helped me to understand how the information in each table is related and determine the order in which the tables needed to be created to.

 ---

 ## Data Engineering

 In pgAdmin, I created a database called "SQL-Challenge".
-I then created the table schema using SQL in PostgreSQL, in the following order so as to handle the foreign keys: titles, employees, salaries, departments, dept_emp, and dept_manager.
+I then created the table schema using SQL in PostgreSQL, in the following order so as to avoid issues with the foreign key references: titles, employees, salaries, departments, dept_emp, and dept_manager.
 Once each table was created in the PostgreSQL database, I imported the data from the original CSVs into each table in the same order.
 The table schemata is saved in the [table_schemata.sql](/EmployeeSQL/table_schemata.sql) file in the assignment repository within the EmployeeSQL subdirectory.

 ---

 ## Data Analysis

-For this section, I used the Query Tool in PostgreSQL to find the specified information.
+For this section, I used the Query Tool in PostgreSQL to query the specified information.
 These queries are saved in the [employee_queries.sql](EmployeeSQL/employee_queries.sql) file found in the assignment repository.

+I set the "birth_date" and "hire_date" columns in the employees table as the "Date" data type, which presented a minor issue when I had to select managers born in 1986.
+I observed that using the "Date" data type re-formatted the date column from "MM/DD/YYYY" to "YYYY-MM-DD".
+In researching how to choose a particular year from dates in this format online, I discovered the "Extract" function which allowed me to extract the year from each row in the hire_date column and select all rows that matched the year 1986.

 ---
 ## Bonus